National Entrance Screening Test

-Students were admitted through the NEST examination only at ISERC, Visva-Bharati, which was an Institution of National Importance.
-Starting in 2023, students who take the NEST Exam will not be accepted into their Five-Year Integrated M.Sc.
-Programme.
+Students were also admitted through the NEST examination at ISERC, Visva-Bharati(which is an Institution of National Importance) until 2023.

 Pattern of the test

 Before 2024, the question paper pattern of NEST was different.
-From 2024 onwards, the question paper consists of 4 sections of Physics, Chemistry, Maths and Biology.
-Each section contains 20 questions (MCQs) with single correct answers.
-So, the total number of questions in all sections is 80 (20×4). +3 marks is awarded for correct answer, -1 for incorrect answer and 0 if unanswered.
-The total marks of question paper is 240 (80×3).
-However, the merit list is prepared out of 180 marks (Best 3 sections).
-So, if you need you can leave any one section as per your preference.
-The toughness level of questions of NEST is comparable to that of JEE Advanced but the questions in NEST is more conceptual.
-The cutoff varies yearly but you can target 90-100 marks out of 180 for your selection.
+From 2024 onwards, the paper consists of four sections: Physics, Chemistry, Mathematics, and Biology.
+Each section contains 20 MCQs with a single correct answer, making a total of 80 questions (20 × 4).

+Each correct answer carries +3 marks, each incorrect answer carries −1 mark, and unanswered questions receive 0 marks.
+The total marks for the paper are 240 (80 × 3).
+However, the merit list is prepared out of 180 marks based on the best three sections.
+This means you can choose to skip one section based on your preference.

+The difficulty level of NEST is often compared to JEE Main, but this comparison is not entirely accurate.
+It is also nowhere close to the level of JEE Advanced, despite claims made by some NEST coaching institutes.

+The cutoff varies each year, but aiming for 90–100 marks out of 180 is generally considered a safe target for selection.